Space Bust-a-Move: Gameplay

 As with the previous games in the Puzzle Bobble series, the player controls a pointer on the bottom of the screen (with either the gamepad or Taito's paddle controller) that shoots differently-colored bubbles upwards.
 The object is to shoot bubbles at other bubbles of the same color at the top of the screen.
 When a group of three or more bubbles that touch each other are formed, then that group disappears.
 The objective is to clear the screen of all bubbles.
 Players can pick up various power-ups during the course of gameplay, such as stars that clear the playing field of all bubbles of a specific color or a flame that destroys a group of bubbles, regardless of color, within a certain radius.
 The levels remains the same, with some levels containing boss battles.
 The game includes a story mode, in which players go through eight "worlds" that reveal a story.
 It also includes a mode in which players can compete against other users via a Nintendo Wi-Fi Connection.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 It received some criticism for its controls, which Daemon Hatfield of IGN described in its Tokyo Game Show review as "slow and clunky", and for its continue system that makes players unable to continue directly at the stage they failed at.
 In Japan, Famitsu gave it a score of three eights and one seven for a total of 31 out of 40.